-When I made the decision to move to Japan, naturally, I went to Pinterest to figure out all the things I wanted to see and do while I lived abroad.
+When I made the decision to move to Japan, naturally, I went online to figure out all the things I wanted to see and do while I lived abroad.
 The picture below was one of the very first I Pinned.
 I thought that it was breathtaking and I wanted to stand in that spot and look up to see all the beautiful colors streaming in through the windows.
 So I Pinned it, and 3 years later, I finally made the trip.

 A few friends and I decided to head out of town in June for a quick weekend trip.
 It happened to be my birthday weekend so I was all over the chance to actually do something more than order-in pizza or go to an izakaya.
 The planning didn’t include much besides where we were going to stay.
 We ended up booking an Airbnb that was absolutely stunning and very cozy.
 It had a large family/dining room and two bedrooms – one western style with two single beds and one tatami room that could fit up to 4 people.

 The couple who owns the place are young (late 20s to early 30s) and have transformed their family home into an inviting and more reasonably priced place to stay (Hakone is a resort town and lodging is quite expensive at most places).
 For a little extra money, they provided home-cooked meals for us, as well as a place to sleep and an indoor natural hot spring tub.

 Getting to Hakone requires some fortitude.
 It’s not a quick trip, not to mention it takes a long time to get there and there are a number of transportation transfers.
 We live in Saitama, so first we had to get to Shinjuku.
 Once in Shinjuku, we bought the Hakone Freepass which gives the holder access to transportation as well as discounts at local stores and The Hakone Open-Air Museum.
 Included in the pass is a round-trip fare to and from Hakone from Shinjuku Station.
 We took the less expensive and longer route which had us transferring at Odawara Station.